cockroach-systems/roach-os/README.md

 - Most tools are built from source to enable auditing

 > That said — current priority is OSCP completion, so OPSEC is not locked down yet

+## deployment model

+A flake that you can pick parts from.
+Headless — not a full GUI experience.

+I personally run it on a headless VM and SSH into it with X forwarding, meaning I can still run GUI tools no problem.

 ## quickstart